The perfect backpack for your trip

-First of all you should ask yourself what and how much you want to transport in your backpack.
-The key factors here are weight and volume of the equipment to carry: A light-weight down jacket can take up a lot of space, while a slim laptop will have a lot more weight than space requirements.
-The following size table for backpacks (including information about max. load capacity depending on material, finish, and body weight) is meant as a guide for you:
+First of all, you should ask yourself what and how much you want to transport in your backpack.
+The weight and volume of your gear is the decisive factor here.
+A down jacket is very lightweight, but it can take up a lot of space, while a slim laptop will weigh more but take less space.
+As a guide, you can use the following size table (based on the maximum load, but it’ll depend on the material, finish and your body weight):

 - 65 l and more (max.
-25 kg): self-sufficient trekking tours, expeditions, extended round trips
+25 kg): self-sufficient treks, expeditions, long round trips

-In addition to the size of the backpack, the right back contact system is a crucial factor when selecting a backpack.
-For small backpacks and daypacks, a light-weight and straight back pad will suffice.
-It allows easy packing and will fit snug and stable on your back.
-The same applies for extremely light-weight backpacks, e.g. for running or climbing.
-Backpacks for cycling will either have good ventilation (netting at the back contact) or will lie snug against the back, depending on purpose.
-In longer cycling tours, ventilation is a definite benefit.
-For those traveling at a quicker pace or on rugged terrain )e.g. mountainbiking), a snug fitting backpack is the better choice.
-The same applies for other more intensive activities as well, e.g. ski tours, downhill, and climbing.
+In addition to the size, the right back system is a crucial factor to look at when selecting a backpack.
+For small backpacks and daypacks, a lightweight and straight back pad will suffice.
+They’re easier to pack and will fit snug and stable on your back.
+The same applies for extremely lightweight backpacks, e.g. for running or climbing.
+Backpacks for cycling will either have good ventilation (a mesh back), which is especially practical on long cycling tours, or will lie snug against your back, which is best suited for fast rides or rough terrain (mountain biking).
+A snug-fitting backpack is also great for other intense activities, such as ski touring, downhill riding, and climbing.

-Hikers will find a backpack with a tightly strung mesh keeping some space between back and pack most comfortable.
-When carrying heavy loads (e.g. trekking tours), ventilation is less important, and the mesh is replaced with a plate to keep the weight close to the body.
-The following rule of thumb applies for hiking and trekking: Most of the load (70 - 80%) should sit on the hips to relieve the shoulders on a long term basis.
-This will need a wide, well-padded hip strap, which should be wider and larger the bigger the backpack, and the heavier the load.
+Whilst hill walking, you’ll want a backpack with a tightly stretched mesh that keeps some space between your back and the backpack for enhanced comfort.
+When carrying heavy loads (e.g. trekking tours), ventilation is less important, and the mesh is replaced with a plate to keep the weight closer to your body.
+Most of the load (70 - 80%) should sit on the hips to relieve the stress on your shoulders whilst hill walking and trekking.
+A wide, padded hip belt is essential for this, and it should become larger and wider as the size of the backpack or load increases.

-The cut of the pack is another important aspect and should be considered when purchasing a new backpack: since it is best for the main part of the load to lie directly against the back, very large and extremely light-weight rucksacks (for particularly agile sports) will have a long, narrow cut.
-Cycling backpacks, on the other hand, will have a shorter, more pear-shaped cut, because you would otherwise keep hitting the top compartment with the helmet while cycling.
+In addition, the cut is another important aspect that should be considered when purchasing a new backpack.
+The main part of the load should lie directly against your back, which is why very large and extremely lightweight backpacks (for particular sports) will have a long, narrow cut.
+Cycling backpacks will have a shorter, more pear-shaped cut to prevent your helmet from hitting the top compartment whilst cycling.